-A modern person pays special attention to the convenience and beauty of his home and workplace.
-It is important that the room in which he spends most of his life is safe, comfortable, ergonomic, and stylish.
-It’s hard to think over such a project from scratch on your own, so an interior designer comes to the rescue.
-An interior designer is a specialist who analyzes, plans, and manages the process of creating interiors for residential, office and industrial premises, thinks over the layout, zoning, lighting, and use of technical systems, and selects building materials, furniture and decor.
+People nowadays often care a lot about the convenience and beauty of their home and workplace.
+It’s important that the room in which a person spends most of his life is safe, comfortable, and stylish.
+It can be hard to do this kind of project on your own, so that’s where an interior designer comes in.
+An interior designer is a specialist who analyzes, plans, and manages the process of creating interiors for residential, office, and industrial premises.
+He thinks about things like the layout, zoning, lighting, and use of technical systems, as well as selecting building materials, furniture, and decor.

-2. Comes up with an interior concept and draws a sketch .
-Usually the sketch is done by hand, the drawing shows in general terms the style and layout of the future interior.
+Also, He might come up with an interior concept and draw a sketch .
+This sketch generally shows the style and layout of the future interior in general terms.

-Information about the color scheme of the interior, furniture and accessories;
+-Information about the color scheme of the interior

-· Information about how many and what sources of lighting will be in the apartment, where they will be placed;
+-Information about how many and what sources of lighting will be used in the apartment/workspace

-4. Makes a computer 3D visualization of the interior, so that the client can see with his own eyes what he will receive in the end.
+-Drawings depicting diagrams of the premises indicating the location of utilities, heating systems, sewerage, electrical wiring etc. This includes plans for the placement of plumbing, kitchen equipment, furniture etc.- Makes a computer 3D visualization of the interior, so that the client can see with his own eyes what he will receive in the end.

-5. Draws up an estimate, where he paints what it costs, and calculates how much his interior will cost the customer.
+– Draws up an estimate, where he paints what it costs, and calculates how much his interior will cost the customer.

-6. Selects building materials, components and furniture from catalogs.
-Often he or together with the client goes shopping to buy everything necessary for the repair and decoration of the interior.
+-Selects building materials, components and furniture from catalogs.
+Often, he or she goes shopping together with the client to buy everything necessary for the repair and decoration of the interior.

 And only when all the previous points are completed, the designer’s work is completed, and he delivers the finished object to the client.